slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 > Editing in progress

+> Do my words know what I want to say?
+Do they even have a connection to interact with what I’m thinking?

 ### Gradually Reducing the Coercion on Kids by Schools

 For example, coercing kids to go to child labor camps where they have to concentrate all day, 5 days a week, 8 hours a day, during the best hours of the day, for no wage, listening and obeying, going from room to room under schoolbells signaling when to mobilize and sitting in a crowded room silent listening, in the world’s most mentally destroying many year long "meditation" of abuse of children, one-size-fits-all, under lifetime threats of punishment.
 History will look on that the way the 21st century looks at late 1800s chimney sweeps child labor in the Industrial Revolution, but the fact is that these child labor camps of concentration are worse than anything modern humankind can imagine.
 I’d say "concentration camps," but it’s on all kids, globally, almost universally, so normalized that everyone is blind and deaf to the extreme atrocity.
 Bernie is right to propose his [32 hour work week with no loss in pay](https://medium.com/@slerman12/does-nature-endorse-f3e9cd22bdc2) bill.
 Even without AI automation, the technological advances and increases in productivity in the last century have neither resulted in an increase in worker salary nor a decrease in worker hours.
 Some kids are forced by school to work 60 hours a week, for no wage.
 That reasoning extends to child labor too, no?